zaclimon/Tsutaeru/README.md

 # Tsutaeru

-Tsutaeru simplifies IPTV watching experience for Xtream Codes based providers only on Android TV.
+Based on the Japanese word "伝える", (to transmit) Tsutaeru simplifies IPTV watching experience for Xtream Codes based providers only on Android TV.
 All of this in one's home sweet home.

 ## Getting started for development